SU-SWS/stanford_capx/modules/capx_ssp/README.md

 Maintainers: [jbickar](https://github.com/jbickar), [sherakama](https://github.com/sherakama)
 [Changelog.txt](CHANGELOG.txt)

+Usage
+---

-Enable this module to allow user entities that are created with CAPx to log in with the stanford_ssp authentication module.
+Enable this module to allow user entities that are created with CAPx to log in with the `stanford_ssp` authentication module.
+It allows user entities to be pre-populated from CAP (e.g., with additional fields) prior to having the user authenticate via SSO.

+1. Enable `capx_ssp`
+2. Import a user profile
+3. Have the user log in via stanford_ssp at `/sso/login`
+4. The user's `uid` is the same as the user entity that was imported via CAPx.

+Limitations
+---
+If the user's email address is not public in [StanfordYou](https://stanfordyou.stanford.edu), `capx_ssp` will set the email address of the _Drupal_ user to `sunetid@stanford.edu`.
+This may not match the user's preferred email address.

 Installation
 ---